-Last updated: May 21, 2020.
-Updated the section on congregational singing.
+Last updated: July 22, 2020.
+Updated the section on masks.
+Added section on travel.

 - Healthy at Church: Guidelines from the Christian Church in Kentucky

 - Kentucky’s Phase 1 Guidelines for Houses of Worship